10 Films to Watch if You Love Fight Club

 Falling Down may not have received the same cult status as most of the others in the list, but Joel Schumacher roped and introduced the capitalist transgression to silver screens in ’92 much before Fight Club saw the daylights.

 Such warmth.
 Such affection.
 And such splendid uniqueness.
 It’s as if our eternal sun has engulfed the artificiality of society and all that remains is bright light of healing.
 It’s as if we have reshaped our language back to its primal senses, shunning away the euphemisms so that our feelings are no longer merely camouflaged masks.
 It’s as if we have let go of all the capitalistic needs of society and accepted our primitive selves.

-The Vietnam War had already resulted into many a great narratives over 80’s, but this topsy turvy psychological drama having biblical beasts coming out of walls is as far out symbolism of horrors of war as there can be.
-Jacob’s Ladder in it’s entirety, plays many mind games on which Tyler Durden would surely be proud off
+The Vietnam War had already resulted in many great narratives over the ’80s, but this topsy turvy psychological drama having biblical beasts coming out of walls is as far out the symbolism of horrors of war as there can be.
+Jacob’s Ladder in its entirety plays many mind games of which Tyler Durden would surely be proud of.

 For once, let us peel off our masks and be savages.
 Let us all fall from grace and become barbaric.
 Or shred each and every iota of decency and let wilderness rule.
 Let us wear the proverbial crown of thorns and succumb to carnal pleasures.
 Let’s prove to this race that divisions of society into classes is the singular most tragic misstep of human conscience.

 The intriguing premise is built to shock but what surprises one is its ability to eventually mesmerize by gruesome satire.
 Cheap Thrills made me flinch, wince, smirk, and eventually marvel in cognizance of this dark allegory.

 Similar to Fight Club: 10 Films To Watch If You Loved Dunkirk